-Your Epilog CO2 laser system uses the latest in waveguide laser technology to provide a powerful tool that is simple and safe to setup and operate.
-The Epilog laser can mark, engrave, and cut a variety of non-metallic materials.
+The EXT uses the latest in waveguide CO2 (carbon dioxide) laser technology to provide a powerful tool that is simple and safe to setup and operate.
+The Epilog laser can mark (engrave) and cut a variety of non-metallic materials.